Available 24/7 | 0800 088 4170

 The final step is verifying that the area is biologically safe.
 We can provide a Certificate of Decontamination, giving property owners peace of mind that the site is safe for habitation or trade.

-To learn more about the trauma scene cleaning process, visit our Complete Trauma Scene Cleaning Guide
+To learn more about the trauma scene cleaning process, visit our Complete Trauma Scene Cleaning Guide.
+Or, check out our Trauma Cleaning for the Metropolitan Police case study to see what the process looks like from start to finish.

 Fast action matters